Codefeater/Kaggle_Reuse_Code/README.md

 # Kaggle_Repeat_Code
-Repeat the code and Join the next Competition
+Reuse the code and Join the next Competition

 ## Stacking